-For example, the Social History Section is defined as, “This section contains social history data that influence a patient’s physical, psychological or emotional health (e.g., smoking status, pregnancy).
+For example, the Social History Section is defined as, “This section contains social history data that influence a patient’s physical, psychological, or emotional health (e.g., smoking status, pregnancy).
 Demographic data, such as marital status, race, ethnicity, and religious affiliation, is captured in the header.”

-Therefore, information about the person’s level of education, housing instability, food insecurity or transportation access challenges could be included in this section, provided the document did not contain another section defined to more appropriately include this information.
+Therefore, information about the person’s level of education, housing instability, food insecurity or transportation access challenges could be included in this section, provided the document did not contain another section defined to include this information more appropriately.

 Existing templates defined in C-CDA can be used to represent additional data elements defined in the Vocabulary section of the Interoperability Standards Advisory (ISA).
-Table 29 below shows the social, psychological and behavioral data elements defined in the 2019 version of the ISA.